 Citation management tools allow a user to organize and retrieve information, such as citations for books, articles, and websites, by interfacing with library databases.
 The citation manager then works with word processing software to insert properly formatted footnotes or citations into a paper and create a properly formatted bibliography.

 Mann Library provides a variety of GIS support services for Cornell students, staff, and faculty.
 We can help you find and use data, troubleshoot GIS software (such as QGIS, ArcMap, or ArcGIS Pro), plan a geospatial analysis, or refer you to other GIS experts on campus.
 We also have information about GIS software availability and licensing, tutorials, workshops, academic courses, GIS listservs, and getting help at the Mann Library GIS Help Desk.
 Mann Library also hosts CUGIR, the Cornell University Geospatial Information Repository.

-The Research Data Management Service Group (RDMSG) is a collaborative, campus-wide organization that assists with creating and implementing data management plans, applying best practices for managing data, and finding data management services at any stage of the research process.
+Cornell Data Services is a collaborative, campus-wide organization that assists with creating and implementing data management plans, applying best practices for managing data, and finding data-related services at any stage of the research process.

 Cornell University Library offers a systematic review service to research staff, graduate students, and faculty at Cornell.

 Other cross-campus consulting services offer walk-in hours in the Consultation Area on the first floor of Mann Library.

 CCSS-RS is a Cornell support unit that provides a full continuum of data-related services to assist the social science research and education community with focused and multidisciplinary research and learning endeavors.
 CCSS-RS consultants respond to email (CCSS-ResearchSupport@cornell.edu) and telephone (255-1986) inquiries regarding both statistical and qualitative data analysis software.
 These services are available to all Cornell faculty, staff, and students doing faculty-directed academic research.